Run Wild Races

 After being on the show, I realized that like myself, there are a lot of people that just want to try ANW style obstacles.
 Because there are not any ninja gyms in Richmond, I wanted to bring ANW styled obstacles for my community to try.
 I also wanted to improve on the slow format (1 person at a time) of ANW.
 My solution: Wild Ninja.
 I hope you enjoy it.”

-Why the Mini, 5K, and the 10k?
+Why the Mini, and 5k?

 “Simple.
 I like sprinting, and finding ways to improve my endurance for ninja warrior.
 I also wanted people to be able to race through the zoo around the animals!”